 - The tax rates are 24% on the first 600.000€ taxable income and 47% thereafter.
 No personal allowances or deductions apply, apart from the single exception of a deduction of 10% for gifts made to registered charitable entities.
 (No change)

 - Wealth taxes can only apply to Spanish located assets, i.e. Spanish real estate and Spanish assets, bank accounts, company shares, etc. (No change)

 - Family members can be included in the regime, i.e. spouse and children under 25.
 (This is new)

-Interestingly, despite the fact that the individual subject to this regime is treated as a non-resident of Spain for non Spanish income, the tax office will issue a normal certificate of tax residence within the meaning of the relevant double tax treaty.
+Interestingly, despite the fact that the individual subject to this regime is treated as a non-resident of Spain for non Spanish income, the tax office will issue a certificate of tax residence although it will probably not confirm residency within the usual meaning of any relevant double tax treaty.